toddbranch/ECE382/notes/L3/index.md

     .org    0x1e
     .word   main
 ```
-Ok, let's send it through our assembly process and load it onto our chip.
+Let's send it through our assembly process and load it onto our chip.
 It works!
 Just like last time.
 But **how** does it work?
 Let's learn about how the MSP430 executes the code we've given it.

 I'll **disassemble** the executable to give us a better idea of where the linker wound up placing our instructions.
+Disassembly is the process of converting machine code into assembly language.
 ```
 Disassembly of section .text: